 This dish was created for the Decadent Eight Course Vegan Tasting Menu for The Illuminati Ball (see above photo), but it’s also morphed into a simple and excellent every day lunch salad (see photo below)!

 I wanted to replace the Roasted Brussel Sprouts with Sweet Sriracha Lime Sauce on the menu for the with a vegetable that was a little more appropriate for Springtime.
 Everyone loved this brussel sprout dish and was determined to find a replacement that worked just as well in the context of the entire menu.
 So, I needed a substantial cooked green vegetable with a red sauce that had some heat, sweetness and tang.

-For the Illuminati Ball we plate a Tablespoon each of the rice and the sauce, three charred broccolini florets and a teaspoon each of the peanuts and shallots.
+For the Illuminati Ball we plate a Tablespoon each of the rice and the sauce, three charred broccolini florets and a teaspoon each of the peanuts, shallots and corn.
 Any leftover stems get chopped and tossed with the leftover rice and sauce and some of the garnishes for the cast to snack on after the show.
 At home, I’ve just been tossing the whole lot together as a salad.

 CHARRED BROCCOLINI WITH BLACK FORBIDDEN RICE AND SWEET SPICY LIME SAUCE

 - pinch of salt

 - 6 Tablespoons honey, Lyle’s Golden Syrup or agave